 Credit score Q&A: “Does salary affect credit score?”

-The short answer is no. Your salary does not affect your credit score, as it doesn’t even show up on your credit report.
+The short answer is NO. Your salary does not affect your credit score, as it doesn’t even show up on your credit report.

 And if something doesn’t show up on your credit report, it won’t have any effect on your associated credit score.